mr-code97/exp3/README.md

 give a short name git repo
-des is optional still appears in  the script readme pencil to edit the main default branch
+des is optional still appears in  the script readme pencil to edit the main default branchh